 Feel free to butter your bread if you like - no judging here!

-Finally, sprinkle it with fresh herbs for extra burst of flavour.
+Finally, sprinkle it with fresh herbs for an extra burst of flavour and nutrients.

-This egg mayo spread will stay fresh for up to 3 days.
-Keep it in an airtight container in the fridge.
-Give it a toss and add fresh herbs just before serving.
+This egg mayo sandwich spread will keep in the fridge for up to 3 days.
+Keep it in an airtight container, give it a toss, and add fresh herbs just before serving.

 This egg spread is not suitable for freezing.